WhitelistVideo

 1. Content Level Settings

-Family Link offers three content levels for supervised YouTube accounts:
+Family Link gives you three buckets for supervised accounts:

 Content Level Target Age What It Filters

-Explore 9+ Most restrictive.
-Limits to content generally suitable for ages 9 and up.
+Explore 9+ The most restrictive setting.
+It tries to stick to content for kids 9 and up.

 2. Screen Time Limits